-1.8.
+1.7.
 Geophysical Alerts

 Letter symbols indicating the current geophysical alert (Geoalert) as declared by the World Warning Agency of the International Ursigram and World Days Service (IUWDS) are broadcast in very slow International Morse Code from WWV and WWVH on each of the standard radio carrier frequencies.
 These broadcasts are made from WWV during the first half of the 19th min of each hour and from WWVH during the first half of the 49th min of each hour.
 Such notices have been broadcast since the International Geophysical Year, 1957-58 and have continued by international agreement.

 On January 1, 1968 a new coding system was instituted for broadcasting Geoalerts.
 This was necessary to make possible the dissemination of larger quantities of information resulting from improved techniques in observation and prediction of geophysical events.
-Previous codes were superseded.
+The coding was modified again on January 1, 1970.
 The symbols used indicate to experimenters and researchers in radio, geophysical, and solar sciences the content of the IUWDS Geoalert message which is issued daily at 0400 UT to identify days on which outstanding solar or geophysical events are expected or have occurred in the preceding 24-hour period.

 Geoalerts for a given day are first broadcast at 0418 UT on station WWV, Fort Collins, Colorado, then at 0448 UT on station WWVH, Maui, Hawaii.
 These broadcasts are repeated at hourly intervals until the new alert is issued.
-Each message begins with the letters GEO in Morse code followed by coded information.
+Each message begins with the letters GEO in Morse Code followed by coded information.
 The new coding permits three types of information at each broadcast-each in the form of letters repeated three times in slow International Morse Code.

-The first set concerns either forecasts of the solar or geophysical event, or the observation of a stratospheric warming (STRATWARM), together with the forecast of a solar or geophysical event when appropriate.
-Letters which may occur in the first set and their meaning are as follows.
+The first set concerns either alerts of possible solar or geophysical events or the observation of a stratospheric warming (STRAT-WARM), together with the alert of possible solar or geophysical events when appropriate.
+Letters which may occur in the first set and their meaning are as follows:

-$\mathbf{E}\mathbf{E}\mathbf{E}$ (.)
-No forecast (or STRATWARM observation) statement III () FLARES expected SSS () PROTON FLARE expected \mathbf{TTT} (-) MAGSTORM expected 1st letter UUU () FLARES AND MAGSTORM expected VVV () PROTON FLARE and MAGSTORM expected $\mathbf{H}\mathbf{H}\mathbf{H}$ () STRATWARM observed DDD () STRATWARM observed and FLARES expected BBB () STRATWARM observed and PROTON FLARE expected MMM ( ) STRATWARM observed and MAGSTORM expected
+EEE (.)
+No forecast (or STRATWARM observation) statement

+III () SOLALERT in effect which means one or several erup- tive or active centers are present on the sun

+SSS () XRAYALERT or PROTONALERT is in effect

+TTT (-) MAGSTORM expected

+1st letter UUU () SOLALERT and MAGALERT

+VVV () PROTONALERT and MAGALERT

+HHH () STRATWARM observed

+DDD () STRATWARM observed and SOLALERT

+BBB () STRATWARM observed and PROTONALERT

+MMM () STRATWARM observed and MAGSTORM expected